Tips For Buying Stock At Physical Car Auctions

 Networking at car auctions can be a useful way to learn more about the market and what bids might get competitive.
 Do share any vehicle faults you have found with others in the crowd ahead of bidding, so the message gets around.
 This can help prevent overbidding.

 Be aware that when other dealers seem keen to network, they may have ulterior motives.
 Always ask more questions than you would answer and listen to the things that are not being mentioned.
+Sharing information can be beneficial but you may also want to keep the best deals for yourself.

 Decide On Your Fair Max Bid